EU gearing up for even more anti-crime measures

 She then announced, citing Europol, that there are more than 5,000 organised criminal groups currently under investigation in the European Union.

-"We will improve EU police cooperation and information exchange by modernising the law enforcement cooperation framework and simply the operational cooperation among member states," she said.
+"We will improve EU police cooperation and information exchange by modernising the law enforcement cooperation framework and simplify the operational cooperation among member states," she said.

 '10,000' smuggled to UK in refrigerated lorries